thebigrick/catalyst-pluginizr/README.md

 By adopting **@thebigrick/catalyst-pluginizr**, you streamline the development process, keeping your core code clean and stable while introducing changes via isolated, version-controlled plugins.
-As a result, developers can maintain a modular architecture that’s easier to test, debug, and evolve over time.
+As a result, developers can maintain a modular architecture that's easier to test, debug, and evolve over time.

 ## BETA